Superhero Movie Villains Die

 - Iron Man 2: Tony and Rhodey combine their strength to kill Vanko in the Crimson Dynamo/Whiplash armour.
 Justin Hammer lives but is arrested with his reputation in tatters.

 - Iron Man 3: Aldrich Killian is killed when Pepper blows him up with with a missile and repulsor blast.
 His henchmen Eric Savin and Ellen Brandt are killed earlier on by Tony.
-As for Trevor Slattery, he lives, but gets arrested for his role in the villains' plans.
+While Killian died in the comic at the beginning of the comicbook storyline, in the movie he's a Composite Character of Killian and the Mandarin, who wasn't dead.

 - In the original Spider-Man Trilogy films there are many villain deaths.